modestsp/MockClothesCommerceAPI/README.md

 ```
 docker run -p 8080:80 -e ASPNETCORE_ENVIROnMENT='Development' modestsp/mock_clothes_api:v1
 ```
-The API should new be running locally on http://localhost:8080.
+The API should new be running locally on http://localhost:8080 or http://localhost:8080/swagger.
 You can make request using tools like Postman or cURL.

 ### Features
 The MockClothes API offers the following features: